freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

 .. _rotate_ssh_key:

-Rotate SSH keys on the SecureDrop Servers
+Rotate SSH keys on the SecureDrop servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are concerned that the user may have a copy of